 The basement bathroom floor looks SO MUCH BETTER after updating it with grout paint!
 It changed the whole look of the tile and now I don’t hate the floors in that room.
-It was a pretty fast and inexpensive solution to changing some floors looked outdated and kind of ruined the vibe I was going for with the crisp, white board and batten wainscoting.
+It was a pretty fast and inexpensive solution to changing the look of the outdated floors which kind of ruined the vibe I was going for with the crisp, white board and batten wainscoting.

 I was afraid that if the grout paint didn’t work, I’d have to tear out and redo the bathroom floors.
 (Or just hate them and sell the house without ever having “closure” on those ugly floors.)
 Luckily, the grout paint elevated the look just enough that I can now, at least not notice the floors.
 I don’t LOVE them.
 But I don’t HATE them either.
 And I can live with that.